animatlabs/workflow-forge/docs/performance/competitive-analysis.md

 **Advantage**: **165-274x faster** than Elsa, **410x less memory**.

-**Note**: Workflow Core was excluded from this benchmark due to an architectural design difference.
-Workflow Core's `WorkflowHost.Start()` method spins up background worker threads that are intended to run continuously, making rapid create-start-stop-dispose cycles (50 iterations) incompatible with its design.
-This is a fundamental architectural difference, not a performance issue.
+**Note**: Workflow Core was excluded from this benchmark because `WorkflowHost.Start()` starts background worker threads meant to run continuously, which does not line up with tight create-start-stop-dispose loops at 50 iterations.
+That is a model mismatch for this particular test, not a claim about raw CPU speed.

-**Key Insight**: Complete lifecycle overhead is **trivial** (~33-59μs) in WorkflowForge.
+**What matters**: WorkflowForge completes the full create-execute-dispose cycle in about **33–59μs** median here.

 ---